SHC-ASTRA/basestation-classic/README.md

 - People learning to use core.
 - McGinnis that time Riley slept in too long during SAR filming.

-1. Make sure you're on the correct version of this repo AND that vscode isn't showing changes for the submodules.
-You want to be on `main` for everything unless Riley tells you otherwise.

-2. Build the ros interfaces if you haven't already.

-    ```bash
-    cd backend/interfaces
-    colcon build
-    ```

-3. Use a new terminal instance for this to ensure you have the latest build interfaces.
-Use these commands to run the backend:

-    ```bash
-    cd backend
-    uv run start
-    ```

-4. Finally, use these commands to run the frontend:

-    ```bash
-    cd frontend
-    npm install # you only need this command the first time you run Base Station
-    npm run dev
-    ```

-5. At this point, Vite will fill your ears and eyes with LIES AND DECEIT.
-Do not fall for its devilish tricks.
-Instead of opening some evil port ordained by the devil himself, open the only good and holy port: 443.
-Navigate to
+1. Open up VSCode and navigate to the `rover-Basestation-Release` project.
+   Ensure that the title of the window includes
+   "Dev Container: Basestation Release".
+If it doesn't, bring up the command palette and run the "Rebuild and Reopen in Container" command.

+2. Do `ctrl` + `shift` + `b` to run the launch task.

-   <https://localhost> in your browser and behold basestation in all of its glory.
+3. Navigate to <https://localhost> in your browser and behold basestation in all of its glory.
 You may have to dismiss a warning to view the page.
 Click advanced and then visit the site anyways.

 ## Getting Started